TYPO3

-TYPO3 is a free and open-source Web content management system written in PHP.
-It is released under the GNU General Public License.
-It can run on a variety of web servers, such as Apache, Nginx or IIS, and on top of many operating systems, including Linux, Microsoft Windows, FreeBSD, macOS and OS/2.
+TYPO3 is a web content management system (CMS) written in the programming language PHP.
+It is free and open-source software released under the GNU General Public License version 2.

-TYPO3 is similar to other popular content management systems such as, Drupal, Joomla! and WordPress.
-It is used more widely in Europe than in other regions, with larger market share in German-speaking countries.
+TYPO3 is similar to other content management systems such as Drupal, Joomla!, and WordPress.
+It is used more widely in Europe than in other regions, with a larger market share in German-speaking countries, the Netherlands, and France.

+TYPO3 was acknowledged as a Digital Public Good by the Digital Public Goods Alliance in April of 2025.

-TYPO3 is credited to be highly flexible, as code and content are run separately.
-It can be extended by new functions without writing any program code.
+TYPO3 allows for the separate maintenance of code and content.
+It can be extended with new functions without writing any program code.
 TYPO3 supports publishing content in multiple languages due to its built-in localization system.
-Due to its features like editorial workplace and workflow, advanced frontend editing, scalability and maturity, TYPO3 classifies itself as an enterprise level content management system.

 History and usage

-TYPO3 was initially authored by the Dane Kasper Skårhøj in 1997.
-It is now developed by over 300 contributors under the lead of Benjamin Mack (Core team leader) and Mathias Schreiber (Product Owner).
+TYPO3 was initially authored by Kasper Skårhøj in 1997.
+It is now developed by over 300 contributors under the lead of Benjamin Mack.

 Calculations from the TYPO3 Association show that it is currently used in more than 500,000 installations.
-The number of installations detected by the public website "CMS Crawler" was around 384,000 by February 2017.
+The number of installations detected by the public website "CMS Crawler" was around 384,000 in February 2017.

 Features

 TYPO3 provides a base set of interfaces, functions and modules.
-Most functionality exceeding the base set needs extensions.
+Most functionality exceeding the base set can be implemented via the use of extensions.
 More than 5000 extensions are currently available for TYPO3 for download under the GNU General Public License from a repository called the TYPO3 Extension Repository, or TER.

+Compatibility

-TYPO3 can run on most HTTP servers such as Apache, Nginx or IIS on top of Linux, Microsoft Windows or macOS.
-It uses PHP 7.2 or newer and any relational database supported by the TYPO3 DBAL including MySQL, MariaDB, PostgreSQL, and SQLite.
+TYPO3 is able to run on most HTTP servers such as Apache, Nginx and IIS on top of Linux, Microsoft Windows, FreeBSD, macOS, and OS/2.
+It uses PHP 7.2 or newer and any relational database supported by the TYPO3 DBAL including MySQL/MariaDB, PostgreSQL, and SQLite.
 Some 3rd-party extensions – not using the database API – support MySQL as the only database engine.
 The system can be run on any web server with at least 256 MB RAM and a CPU appropriate for that RAM.

-The backend can be displayed in any modern browser with JavaScript.
+The back end can be displayed in any modern browser with JavaScript.
 There is no browser restriction for displaying user-oriented content generated by TYPO3.

-Since version 4.5, TYPO3 is published with a demo website called "Introduction Package".
-The websites serves as a tutorial for setting up a working example website and allows experimenting with built-in features.
-The package can be enabled from the install tool.

-Building basic proficiency in TYPO3 needs between a few weeks up to some months.
-For an author or editor who administers and operates a TYPO3 based website, this requirement can range from a few minutes to a few hours.
-A developer setting up a website with TYPO3 would need to work intensively with the meta-language TypoScript.
+A developer setting up a website with TYPO3 would need to work intensively with the Domain-specific language Typoscript.